Ultis/rawr/ReadMe.txt

 Rawr on Mac OS X
 ----------------
 This is the first version where I'm officially supporting running Rawr on OSX.
 First, let me start by saying that I'm sorry I don't have a native OSX version of Rawr.
-I'm a Mac user myself, love Macs way more than PCs.
-Sadly, I only know how to program for PCs, so me developing a native Mac version is out of the question at the moment.
+I'm a Mac user myself, love Macs way more than Windows.
+Sadly, I only know how to program for Windows, so me developing a native Mac version is out of the question at the moment.
 If any OSX devs would like to work on *and maintain* a Mac port, let me know.

 That said, I'm doing what I can to make Rawr available to Mac users, and starting with this version, that means officially supporting running Rawr on OSX, via Mono.

+*>*>*> You no longer need CrossOver, nor do you need to have an intel-based Mac. <*<*<*

+How to Run Rawr on OSX:
+ 1) Install Mono (http://www.go-mono.com/mono-downloads/download.html) for Mac OS X.
+ 2) Unzip Rawr.
-You no longer need CrossOver, nor do you need to have an intel-based Mac.
-First, install Mono (http://www.go-mono.com/mono-downloads/download.html) for Mac OS X. Then, download and unzip Rawr.
-Now open the terminal, navigate to where you unzipped Rawr, and type 'mono Rawr.exe', and hit enter.
+ 3) Open the Terminal, navigate to where you unzipped Rawr, and type 'mono Rawr.exe', and hit enter.
 That should launch Rawr for you.

 Mono has some problems, so I appreciate your patience as I work to try to make Rawr stable under Mono.
+I strongly suggest saving often for now.

 Known Issues:
  - Mono doesn't look perfect.
 It looks kinda ugly, and you'll see some weird graphical artifacts.
-I'll try to work around this as best I can, but it's going to take a while.
+I'll try to work around this as best I can, but it's going to take time.
  - Mono has some crashing problems.
 Things will be running fine, then all of a sudden, the whole app'll close.
 I can try to work around these bugs in Mono, but it's going to take time.
  - Tooltips on labels don't work in Mono.
 I'll see if I can work around this for a later version.
 At least for stats, you can work around this by using the Copy Character Stats to Clipboard feature.
  - The clipboard doesn't work under Mono.
 In the mean time, when running on Mono, Copy Character Stats to Clipboard will save the stats as 'stats.txt' in the folder with Rawr.